mattludma/hotkeyboard/README.md

 ## Usage

-After downloading and unzipping the
+1) Download and unzip the
 [current version](https://github.com/mattludma/hotkeyboard/raw/master/release/hotkeyboard.zip)
+of HotKeyboard
+2) Run the stand-alone `hotkeyboard.exe` file.
+3) If you want to run the HotKeyboard on startup, run the `enable_exe_on_startup.bat` file

-of HotKeyboard you can either run the standalone *hotkeyboard.exe* file or you can install [AutoHotkey](https://www.autohotkey.com/) scripting lnaguage and then run the *hotkeyboard.ahk* source file (which is esentially a .txt file that you can edit according to [AutoHothey syntax](https://www.autohotkey.com/docs/FAQ.htm#language-syntax)).
+Alternatively you can install [AutoHotkey](https://www.autohotkey.com/) scripting lnaguage and then run the `hotkeyboard.ahk` source file.
+Use this option if you want to customize the keyboard (`hotkeyboard.ahk` is esentially just a text file that you can edit in notepad according to
+[AutoHothey syntax](https://www.autohotkey.com/docs/FAQ.htm#language-syntax)).

 I reccomend using a standard US keyboard as the base layout (especially if you are a programmer) and removing layouts of languages covered by HotKeyboard, so the switching wont bother you ever again.

 ## Supported languages